-Whether you are constructing new railroad tracks to replace old and worn tracks, or you’re doing maintenance on current tracks, the most essential part of having a stable track line is what ties you choose to use.
-There is always a question of what the situation demands, what budget allows for, and what is available and in what quantities.
-For this reason, there are several different materials that are used depending on the circumstances.
+Whether you are constructing new tracks to replace old and worn tracks, or you’re doing maintenance on current tracks, the most essential part of having a stable track line is what ties you choose to use.
+There is always a question of what the situation demands, what budget allows for, and what is available, and in what quantities.
+For this reason, there are several different materials that are used depending on the circumstances for constructing new tracks.

 Wooden Railroad Ties